aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 cv_static_config_manifest:

   # Policy for managing configlets in the Configlet Library.
-  # - "managed" (default): Delete manifest-managed configlets not declared in this push and not assigned to any container.
+  # - "managed" (default): Delete manifest-managed configlets not declared in this manifest and not assigned to any container.
-  #   Configlets not managed by a manifest are preserved.
+  #   Configlets not managed by the manifest are preserved.
   # - "additive": Only create or update declared configlets.
 All existing configlets are preserved.
   configlet_policy: <str, default="managed", choices=["managed", "additive"]>